Stephen-Adom/Stephen-Adom/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=100&text=Hi%20👋,%20I'm%20Stephen%20Addae&fontSize=50&animation=fadeIn&section=header)

-<h3 align="center">I'm a dedicated Front-End Developer working at Interface Financial Technology.
+<h3 align="center">I'm a  Full-stack Software engineer with 4 years of experience as a front-end developer at Interface Financial Technology.
 I love what I do and would be thrilled to connect with you and chat about it.
 Don't hesitate to reach out to me!💻</h3>

 <p align="center">
   <img src= "https://media.giphy.com/media/Nzz86dByLtYTS/giphy.gif">